avoutic/web-framework/docs/tasks.md

 ## Overview

-Tasks in WebFramework implement the `TaskInterface`, which defines a single method, `execute()`.
+Tasks in WebFramework implement the `Task`, which defines a single method, `execute()`.
 This method contains the logic for the task.
 Tasks are executed using the `TaskRunner`, which sets up the application environment and runs the specified task.

 ## Creating Custom Tasks

-To create a custom task, you need to implement the `TaskInterface` and define the `execute()` method.
+To create a custom task, you need to implement the `Task` and define the `execute()` method.
 This method should contain the logic for your task.

 ### Example: Custom Task